About the Research Process

 About This Guide

 This guide will introduce you to conducting basic literature reviews in today’s academic library environment.
+If you are looking for why I sometimes recommend Wikipedia, please see the “Finding Background Information” section below.

 Choosing a Topic and Getting Organized